GSA/fpki-guides/pages/ms_constraint_test_procedures.md

 10. Browse to [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\AutoUpdate]

-11. Delete the new string "RootDirUrl" you created.
+11. Delete the new string "RootDirUrl".

 12. Delete these keys: